Sebaestschjin/gloomhaven-campaign-manager/gloomhaven/README.md

 - reading achievements doesn't work with the module structure

 ## General
-- restructure repo, so that commons is part of the repo
 - error handling
 - logging
 - version information in save file